This topic describes how to upload files.

-- Click on the File button in the upper right side.
+- Click on the cloud button in the upper right side.

 Note that the folder button allows you to add folders to your personal space to help you organize your files.
 The purple file button allows you to upload a new file.

 - From the dialog box, drag a file here or navigate your local filesystem to find a file.

 Click Next once the file has been selected.

 Dremio supports delimited files, Excel, JSON, Parquet, and other file formats.
 If your file is large it may take a few moments to upload, depending on your connection speed.

 - (Optional) During the upload process, configure the file settings such as how the file is delimited.
 Click Save.